-In this chain analysis we did not include the potential $CO_2$ reduction with respect to prevention of grid reinforcements as locally produced electricity is consumed.
-As explained in paragraph 2.4.2 there is no availability of sufficient data with respect to $CO_2$ reductions if future grid reinforcements will be prevented by using batteries as storage for electricity.
-For example, we need data about the number of kilometer cables and transformer cabinets which are not needed.
-Grid reinforcements are expected following from the energy transition from which it expected that gas will be replaced by electricity and following from the increase in the use of electric vehicles.
+In this chain analysis we did not include the potential CO_2 reduction with respect to prevention of grid reinforcements as locally produced electricity is consumed.
+As explained in paragraph 2.4.2, there is no availability of sufficient data with respect to CO_2 reductions if future grid reinforcements will be prevented by using batteries as storage for electricity.
+For example, we need data about the number of kilometre cables and transformer cabinets which are not needed.
+Grid reinforcements are expected following due to the energy transition from which it expected that gas will be replaced by electricity and following from the increase in the use of electric vehicles.

-We will further investigate if in 2018/2019 we are able to expand the Gridflex Heeten chain analysis in which the potential CO2 reductions of using the local stored electricity instead of the electricity from the Dutch grid and preventing grid reinforcements will be calculated.
+The plan was to further investigate if in 2018/2019 we would be able to expand the GridFlex Heeten chain analysis in which the potential CO_2 reductions of using the local stored electricity instead of the electricity from the Dutch grid and preventing grid reinforcements will be calculated.
+This couldn't be investigated in 2019, as the team responsible for this was busy solving the issues related to battery supplies mentioned in chapter 4.